sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 # Portable reputation – Uses of Verifiable Credentials

-This is a ready-to-use reference app that showcases usage of Affinidi API for issuing, sharing and storing verifiable credentials in the wallet.
+This is a ready-to-use reference app that showcases the usage of Affinidi API for issuing, sharing and storing verifiable credentials in the wallet.

 ---
 <details>